Madhur6/Sprint-1/README.md

 ## 🌈 Contributing

-Contributions are welcome!
+Contributions are welcome(Specially from Group 10)!
 If you have suggestions or improvements, please feel free to submit a pull request or create an issue.

 ---